 Figure 4-1, steps four through six, presents the decision steps for citing deficiencies in relation to patient outcome.
 In step four, the surveyor cites applicable CLIA Conditions, Mandatory CLIA Citations and/or supporting CLIA Standards that are not met by the laboratory.
 Upon citing Condition(s), step five is to determine whether the situation already caused, is causing, or likely to cause serious injury, harm or death.
-If yes, step 6 is to proceed with citing Immediate Jeopardy (IJ) along with the Condition(s) as identified under Step four.
+If yes, step 6 is to proceed with citing Immediate Jeopardy (IJ) along with the Condition-level non-compliance.
+If the surveyor concludes no IJ is present, proceed with citing Condition(s) as identified under Step four.